grassfinn/Unit-Conversion/README.md

 ```

 ### Continued development
+Some media queries to make it mobile and tablet friendly.

 ### Useful resources

-- [CSS Gradient Generator](https://www.joshwcomeau.com/gradient-generator/) - A cool tool that can create gradients for you and give the CSS neeeded to create it.
+- [CSS Gradient Generator](https://www.joshwcomeau.com/gradient-generator/) - A cool tool that can create gradients for you and give the CSS needed to create them.

 ## Author